Welcome to Ruth Wilson’s life – adventurer, author, aviator

 In November 2018 her first book (non-fiction) was published.

-She has survived being stabbed near her heart, her childhood home being bombed, a pool drowning, potential power-line contact, near-death marlin fishing accident as well as a night World Ballooning Record attempt that went horribly wrong.
+She has survived being stabbed near her heart, her childhood home being bombed, a pool drowning, potential power-line contact, near-death marlin fishing accident as well as a night World Ballooning Record attempt that collided with unscheduled storms.

 In 1989 she was badly injured when a marlin fishing boat she was on was smashed by a seven-metre wave, upending the luxury boat, splitting it in two.
 She survived drowning initially to be dragged by a rip further kilometres out to sea.
 Dripping blood into the ocean from head injuries, wearing no life jacket, she was protected by a pod of dolphins until she was rescued from her harrowing experience.